natura-cosmeticos/natds-js/README.md

 ## NatDS React

 On how to use please refer to the [README](./packages/web/README.md) of the web package.

-Are you having problems?
+Troubles?
 Please refer to the [TROUBLESHOOTING](./TROUBLESHOOTING.md) guide of this package.

 ## NatDS Styles